sKoih-pond/overthewire_Bandit/README.md

 # Welcome

-Here are writeups to document my progress in the wargames from OverTheWire.
+Here are writeups to document my progress in the Bandit lab from OverTheWire.

 Recommended for learning security concepts in a gamified manner.